SDBrett/jekyllblog/_posts/2016-11-06-vmware-vsphere-physical-and-virtual-rdm.md

 #### Attaching to a VM

 To add an RDM to a VM, we go to Edit Settings > New RDM Disk > Add.
 Here we select the naa found before.
-During the creation process, we are asked to select the storage location, &#8220;With VM&#8221; or &#8220;Another Datastore&#8221;.
+During the creation process, we are asked to select the storage location, "With VM&#8221; or "Another Datastore&#8221;.
 The reason for this will be covered in a bit.

 To take a step back for explanation purposes.
 When you have a new SDD for you a PC, it is blank, no filesystem, just a control board and NAND.
 This is the LUN after it';s been created on the SAN.
 There';s a controller, but no partition, no filesystem.
 The SSD is connected to your computer and you boot.
 That is where the above paragraph puts you.